iamabin/INFS7205-Type-2-Project-Taxi-Traj/README.md

 ### Motivation

-This app is designed as an assist tool to solve the problem of urban traffic congestion.
+This application is designed as a decision-support tool to address urban traffic congestion.
 By visualizing historical taxi trajectory data, authorities can identify high-frequency congestion sections and hot spots, so as to optimise traffic management and planning decisions.

-The application can query historical trajectories in real time and conduct spatial analysis, providing a basis for urban road optimization, taxi scheduling, and setting up new taxi stand.
+The app allows real-time querying of historical trajectories and supports spatial analysis, providing a solid foundation for urban road optimization, taxi dispatching, and the planning of new taxi stands.

 ### Web Application Functions